lweasel/piquant/docs/simulation.rst

 Calculate required number of reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Given a particular read length and (approximate) desired sequencing depth, a certain number of reads will need to be simulated.
-This number is calculated by the support script ``calculate_reads_for_depth.py`` (see :ref:`Calculate reads for depth <calculate-reads-for-depth>` for more details) and the FluxSimulator simulation parameters file  ``flux_simulator_simulation.par`` updated accordingly.
+This number is calculated by the support script ``calculate_reads_for_depth.py`` (see :ref:`calculate-reads-for-depth` for more details) and the FluxSimulator simulation parameters file  ``flux_simulator_simulation.par`` updated accordingly.

 Simulated reads
 ^^^^^^^^^^^^^^^